 Liver injury from ACE inhibitors has been reported but it is rare and there does not seem to be evidence that it is an on-target effect [103].

-Although there is some evidence that α2A receptor agonists might potentiate hepatotoxicity of coadministered xenobiotics [104], there seems to be little or no evidence on-target hepatotoxicity associated with this receptor.
+Although there is some evidence that α2A receptor agonists might potentiate hepatotoxicity of co-administered xenobiotics [104], there seems to be little or no evidence on-target hepatotoxicity associated with this receptor.

 Androgen signalling via the androgen receptor (AR) has been shown to suppress the development of steatosis [105]; it is thus plausible that inhibition of this process by xenobiotics might be deleterious, at least in some disease states.